pounard/foodget/README.md

  - [ ] shortcuts and accelerators,
  - [ ] accessibility!
  - [ ] unit test it (single thing I think I can't do in (Type|Java)Script,
+ - [ ] investigate chaining method calls on widgets to avoid temp vars,
  - [ ] make theming easier,
  - [ ] provide a few more themes,
  - [ ] decouple rendering (why couldn't it be WebGL or canvas?).